HenryJia/LandmarkRecog/README.md

 # Kaggle Landmark Recognition Challenge in PyTorch

 ## Method
-We use an attention based model similar to DELF, bt we do not use PCA to reduce dimensionality.
+We use an attention based model similar to DELF, but we do not use PCA to reduce dimensionality.
 The model uses pretrained ResNet50 weights on ImageNet

 ## Files: